MicrosoftDocs/azure-devops-docs/docs/migrate/migration-test-run.md

 DACPACs offer a fast and relatively easy method for moving collections into Azure DevOps Services.
 However, after a collection database size exceeds a certain threshold, the benefits of using a DACPAC start to diminish.

 > [!NOTE]
-> If the Data Migration Tool displays a warning that you can't use the DACPAC method, you have to perform the migration by using the SQL Azure virtual machine (VM) method provided in [Import large collections](migration-import-large-collections.md).
+> If the Data Migration Tool displays a warning that you can't use the DACPAC method, you have to perform the migration by using the SQL Azure virtual machine (VM) method.
+Skip steps 2 to 5 in that case and follow instructions provided in [Import large collections](migration-import-large-collections.md) and then continue to section [determine the migration type](#determine-the-migration-type).
->
 > If the Data Migration Tool doesn't display a warning, use the DACPAC method described in this step.

 [DACPAC](/sql/relational-databases/data-tier-applications/data-tier-applications) is a feature of SQL Server that allows databases to be packaged into a single file and deployed to other instances of SQL Server.
 A DACPAC file can also be restored directly to Azure DevOps Services, so you can use it as the packaging method for getting your collection's data in the cloud.